bashaus/compass-svg-polyfill/README.md

 Edit your stylesheets and add a reference to the mixin:

+    # At the top of your file
-    @import "svg/svg";
+    @import "svg-polyfill/svg";

+    # Target a specific element
-    .map {
+    .element {
         @include background-svg(
             $width: 856,
             $height: 433,
             $svg: "world-map.svg",
             $png: "world-map-856x433.png"
         );
     }

 Images are generated every time you update your CSS files.
 If you make changes to your SVGs resave a stylesheet containing the image and the PNGs will be regenerated.

 ## Licence